nealcaren/jupyter-book/_build/getting_started/python.md

 {:.output .output_stream}
 ```
-Democracy in a nation of 300 million people can be noisy and messy and complicated.
+Let us invest in our people without leaving them a mountain of debt.

 ```